KateEliza29/phonicsGame/README.md

 ## Introduction
 Created in December 2019, this is a simple phonics game aimed at helping children to learn the 'ch' sound.
+I built this project in order to practice working with a more complex set of JavaScript functions.

 ## Technologies Used
 * HTML